 Rule Processing Order¶

-So far we have talked about how the rules are processed on an interface tab, but there are three main classes of rules: Regular interface rules, Floating rules, and Interface Group rules (including VPN tab rules).
+There are three main classes of rules: Regular interface rules, Floating rules, and Interface Group rules (including VPN tab rules).
 The order of processing of these types is significant, and it works like so:

 Interface Group Rules